s427/MARL/readme.md

 ### Heavy attachments

 MARL will try to load images, sounds or videos that are attached to your posts.
-However all this takes place in your browser/OS memory.
+However, this all takes place in your browser/OS memory.
 Very large images or videos may fail to load.
 You can still find them by unpacking your archive: for each attachment, MARL tells you the exact path where you can find it in your archive.

 ### Boosts, favorites and bookmarks